top of page

 Visualizing my paradise

-I started to fantasize about a paradise that would be human-free, only to escape mostly the idea of seeing my future lover enjoying other women, which is a hilarious and radical decision.
 My wish would only come true if Allah also didn't have plans to implant in women some sort of forced acceptance that would feel natural in the hereafter for gifting His male creations maiden women.
-Now comes the visualization of my idealistic paradise.
 The way I wanted my space in paradise to be was, most importantly, to have my favourite animals around me.
+The love I have in me, I wanted to share it with my love for animals.
 I would be in a beautiful vintage house trapped inside nature and a garden whose plants overgrew and covered the outside of the house in a beautiful green palette.

 English garden